Position overview

 - Integrate organisational policy and guidelines with professional standards.

-- Undertake other duties appropriate to this level of classification which contribute to the operation of the unit and organisation.
+- Undertake other duties appropriate to this level of classification which contribute to the operation of the organisation.

-- High level communication skills and the ability to think critically.
+- High level communication skills and a strong self-directed learning ethic

-- Be registered or be eligible for registration with the Australian Health Practitioner Regulation Agency (AHPRA).
+- Registered with the Australian Health Practitioner Regulation Agency (AHPRA).

-- Experience or knowledge of the CHS Exceptional Care Framework, Clinical Governance Framework, Partnering With Consumers Framework and all other related frameworks.
+- Experience or knowledge of the CHS Exceptional Care Framework, and all other related frameworks.

 Please note prior to commencement successful candidates will be required to: